V1EngineeringInc/V1EngineeringInc-Docs/docs/zenxy/index.md

 The table is usually based on the size tempered glass you can get.
 From there a pocket to support the edges or a slat build takes care of the rest.
 The CAD has a few simple adjustable examples of basic tables in the "Table Types" folder.

 So far the cheapest small glass would be from Ikea, the BESTÅ.
-We were also told that for larger glass pinball suppliers carry new and used sheets.
+We were also told that for larger glass pinball suppliers carry new and used sheets for a great price if you have a shop near you.

 Two pieces of glass work best, but if you are in a pinch in a small table a thin 1/4" MDF sheet holds up for a while if your humidity is low.